What Is VPD (Vapor Pressure Deficit)?

 Vapor pressure deficit (VPD) is one of several methods growers use to measure humidity in a greenhouse or growing environment.
 It allows growers to gauge the impact of humidity on plant growth and development.

-Vapor pressure deficit measures the difference, in terms of pressure, between the water vapor in the air, and the air’s saturation point, which is the maximum amount the air can carry at its current temperature.
+VPD measures the difference, in terms of pressure, between the water vapor in the air, and the air’s saturation point, which is the maximum amount the air can carry at its current temperature.
 The point of complete saturation is also called the dew point.

 VPD = Vapor Pressure (saturation) – Vapor Pressure (air)